 - Low student-faculty ratio.
-Face-to-face classes capped at 35; online at 32; many with fewer than 20.
+Face-to-face and online classes are capped at 35; many with fewer than 20.

 - 100+ declared History majors.

-- Extensive dual-credit programs provided at 18 dual-credit campuses: Arp, Alba-Golden, Bullard, Chapel Hill, Cumberland Academy, Grand Saline, Hawkins, John Tyler, Lindale, Mineola, New Summerfield, Quitman, Robert E. Lee, Rusk, Troup, Winona, Van, Yantis, and two Early College high schools.
+- Extensive dual-credit programs provided at 18 dual-credit campuses: Arp, Alba-Golden, Bullard, Chapel Hill, Cumberland Academy, Grand Saline, Hawkins, Lindale, Mineola, New Summerfield, Quitman, Tyler High, Tyler Legacy, Troup, Winona, Van, Yantis, and two Early College high schools.

 - History courses are available in the TJC Presidential Honors Program.

-- Classes offered in regular terms, 8-week, 12-week, Wintermester, May Term, & Midsummer.
+- Classes offered in regular terms, 8-week, Wintermester, & May Term.

 Studying history at TJC can be a great start to your academic career.
 Our program provides you with the first two years of United States History and Western Civilization coursework.
 In addition to that, we offer a broad selection of liberal arts courses that will make transferring to a four-year institution stress-free.

-Our full-time faculty includes History & Anthropology Ph.D.s from LSU, Tulane, Mississippi State, South Carolina, and SMU, as well as an A.B.D. from the University of Memphis, and M.A.s from UT-Tyler, Houston at Clear Lake, Virginia, and the State University of New York at Buffalo.
-With adjuncts, whose 11 Ph.D.s in History and Geography come from LSU, Mississippi State, Ole Miss, Vanderbilt, South Carolina, Texas A & M, Texas Tech, and, Baylor, we have the largest cohort of Ph.D.s on campus.
+Our full-time faculty includes History & Anthropology Ph.Ds from UT Austin, Texas A&M, LSU, Tulane, Mississippi State, South Carolina, and SMU, as well as an A.B.D. from the University of Memphis, and M.A.s from UT-Tyler, Houston at Clear Lake, Virginia, and the State University of New York at Buffalo.
+With adjuncts, whose 11 Ph.Ds in History and Geography come from LSU, Mississippi State, Ole Miss, Vanderbilt, South Carolina, Texas A & M, Texas Tech, and, Baylor, we have the largest cohort of Ph.Ds on campus.
 Several of our faculty are veterans, including a Navy Lieutenant and a Navy Lieutenant Commander.
-We share our content knowledge with students and the public, and contribute to our campus and community through donations and volunteer work.
+We share our content knowledge with students and the public and contribute to our campus and community through donations and volunteer work.